 Tendre croppes, and the yonge sonne

 Hath in the Ram his halve cours yronne,

 That slepen al the nyght with open ye

 That hem hath holpen whan that they were seeke.

 like, and how my parents were occupied and all before they had me, and all that David Copperfield kind of crap, but I don't feel like going into it, if you want to know the truth.
 In the first place, that stuff bores me, and in the second place, my parents would have about two hemorrhages apiece if I told anything pretty personal about them

-Created by Sarah Holmes over 1 year ago
+Created by Sarah Holmes almost 2 years ago